 Who Can Participate in the Mentoring Program?

 Anyone who feels like they can benefit from what Refuge offers.
-While our target group is children, ages 5 – 18 who are at-risk, or currently in risk of crisis, we have also served adult women from local homeless and domestic violence shelters.
+The target population served by Bridges are children, ages 5 – 18, who are at-risk for or currently experiencing trauma or crisis.
+We have also served adult women from local homeless and domestic violence shelters.
 Our programs are offered absolutely free of charge and we do not limit our services to people from a particular social or economic background.
 These are the only requirements for participating in the programs here at Refuge:

 ● Participants, both children and adults alike must WANT to be here.
 Willingness and a desire to participate are necessary components for healing and change.